-Under DIES 2030, a successful Public-Private Partnership venture has already resulted in the construction of the first Solar Park in Dubai, which is expected to reach full capacity of 1000 MW by 2030.14
+Under DIES 2030, a successful Public-Private Partnership venture has already resulted in the construction of the first Solar Park in Dubai.
+The first phase of the project went live in October 2013 producing 13 MW of electricity.
+Subsequent phases will be completed over time until the Solar Park achieves it full capacity of 1000 MW, by 2030.26